sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 High-quality on-device transcription.
 Easily convert speech to text from meetings, lectures, and more.

-The transcription is poowered by OpenAI's [Whisper model](https://openai.com/research/whisper) running locally on your device.
+The transcription is powered by OpenAI's [Whisper model](https://openai.com/research/whisper) running locally on your device.

 The app also includes support for Shortcuts.